jaketon121/Reading-Project/皮克 vs Day Game vs Casanova vs NLP vs PUA/King Of The Jungle.md

 more experience it will solidify as you’ll quickly find women aren’t these perfect goddesses that many who are unsuccessful with women believe.

+# value yourself value your time be little selfish .

+The best way to value yourself (and do it through actions which as we all know are much more powerful than words) is to invest in yourself.
+Now by invest I don’t necessarily mean that you go out and buy stocks or spend money on yourself (though that plays a role).
+What I mean is above and before everyone else you put your time, money, and love into yourself.
+This might sound alittle “selfish” but in reality it’s what healthy adjusted men do.